How to care for your Herbs

 Basil

-Your Basil Plant will grow best in full sun, but will also do just fine indoors on a sunny windowsill.
+Your Basil will grow best in full sun, but will also do just fine indoors on a sunny windowsill or grow light.
 However, make sure it is receiving at least 6-8 hours of direct sun per day.

-Your Basil Plant will do best in temperatures between 60-90 degrees.
+Basil will do best in temperatures between 60-90 degrees.
 Basil is sensitive to the cold, so make sure the temperature does not dip below 55 degrees.

 If kept indoors, mist a few times per week.